ashvardanian/StringZilla/CONTRIBUTING.md

 - Document all possible exceptions of an interface using `@throw` in Doxygen.
 - Avoid C-style variadic arguments in favor of templates.
 - Avoid C-style casts in favor of `static_cast`, `reinterpret_cast`, and `const_cast`, except for places where a C function is called.
-- Use lower-case names for everything, except macros.
+- Use lower-case names for everything, except settings/conditions macros.
+Function-like macros, that take arguments, should be lowercase as well.
 - In templates prefer `typename` over `class`.
+- Prepend "private" symbols with `_` underscore.

 For Python code: